Our Verdict

 Convenience

-This drill has a belt clip that holds the drill in a balanced position and can be put on either side of the drill.
-The M12 has two different speed modes and weighs in at less than three pounds with the 2 Ah battery installed.
+The M12 good convenience features and is pretty easy to use, which is one of the main reasons to get a 12V model.
+It has a belt clip that holds the drill in a balanced position and can be put on either side of the body.
+It has two different speed modes and weighs in at less than three pounds with the 2 Ah battery installed.
 It has an excellent work light that stays illuminated for about 10 seconds, and the drill chuck doesn't create an annoying shadow over whatever you are working on.

 The drill body itself also has a battery status indicator, but we found it a bit difficult to swap batteries.
 The locking tabs can be stubborn, and it takes a decent amount of force to install or remove the batteries.